mawinkler/playground-one/docs/scenarios/as/tmas-github-action.md

 Workflows are defined as YAML files in the .github/workflows directory in a repository, and a repository can have multiple workflows, each of which can perform a different set of tasks.

 In this scenario we're going to create a workflow to automatically build, push and scan a container image with Trend Micro Artifact Scanning.
-The scan will check the image for vulnerabilities and malware and eventually push it to DockerHub.
+The scan will check the image for vulnerabilities and malware and eventually push it to the registry.

+The logic implemented in this Action template is as follows:

+- Prepare the Docker Buildx environment.
+- Build the image and save it as a tar ball.
+- Scan the built image for vulnerabilities and malware using Vision One Container Security.
+- Upload Scan Result and SBOM Artifact if available.
+Artifacts allow you to share data between jobs in a workflow and store data once that workflow has completed, in this case saving the scan result and the container image SBOM as an artifact allow you to have proof on what happened on past scans.
+- Optionally fail the workflow if malware and/or the vulnerability threshold was reached.
+Failing the workflow at this stage prevents the registry to get polluted with insecure images.
+- Authenticate to the deployment registry.
+- Rebuild the image from cache for the desired architectures.
+- Push the image to the registry.
+- Rescan the image in the registry to allow proper admission control integration.

 ## Fork the Scenario Repo